Mchana/Mchana/README.md

 A website which allowed users to play 3 games in multiplayer, tic tac toe, rock paper scissors and battleships.
 It also has a leaderboard, and a lobby to create and join games, as well as hop in an open lobby.

 EXPERIENCE
 ___________________________________________________________________________________

 Techbalance - Software Developer Internship - (May  2024 - July 2024)

 Techbalance is a startup focused on creating an app to support student wellbeing.
 I have joined as an intern, responsible for helping develop their app using React Native and Typescript.
 I am also using Expo Go and Testflight to test the product, and for a core sample of test users to give feedback.

+Developed a “coming soon” page to direct users away from incomplete features, using a design set out from Figma developed by the company designer
+Responsible for changing aspects of the app according to user feedback, for example changing the user greeting message on the home page according to the time of day
+Bug fixing, such as fixing alignment errors and other issues from users feedback

 Makers Academy - Bootcamp - (October 2023 - January 2024)